,

 Message sent from:

-St Paul's branded uniform can be purchased through the school office or by clicking here to visit our online store.
+St Paul's branded uniform can be purchased by clicking here

 Generic, non-branded uniform can be purchased at most large supermarkets.